Documentary Filmmaker

 Selected work

-These projects are pulled from the existing JAF archive because they show James's role in this specific search lane.
+These projects are pulled from the existing JAF archive because they show James's role in the kind of work described here.

 Process